 2. Go to onsen

-Winter in Tokyo is cold, but the hot of onsen will warm you up right away!
+Winter in Tokyo is cold, but it makes the best season to soak into an onsen.
+The warm baths of onsen will warm you up right away!
+You might not believe there are onsens in Tokyo.
+Here are some of them:

 Oedo Onsen Monogatari